 The strength of this can be adjusted using the various drive modes provided by the kit, such as Eco and Sport.

-Electrogenic claims that its conversion yields a range of more than 150 miles between charges, thanks to the installation of 42kWh of battery capacity.
+Electrogenic claims that its conversion yields a range of more than 150 miles between charges, thanks to the installation of 42kWh of batteries.

 These are mounted under the bonnet (in place of the engine) and under the boot floor (replacing the fuel tank).

-Although the batteries add 100kg to the car's weight, Electrogenic claims the set-up preserves the 50:50 front-to-rear weight distribution that defines how the MX-5 handles.
+Although the packs add 100kg to the car's weight, Electrogenic claims the set-up preserves the 50:50 front-to-rear weight distribution that defines how the MX-5 handles.

 “We’ve long been intrigued by the concept of a light, well-balanced, rear-wheel-drive electrified modern-classic, one that truly delivers when it comes to the old-school thrill of driving,” said Steve Drummond, CEO of Electrogenic.